simon-weber/simon-weber.github.com/_posts/2016-07-11-launching-a-chrome-extension-part-1-taxes-and-legal.md

 ---
 layout: post
 title: "Publishing your first Chrome Extension, part 1: Taxes and Legal"
-description: "The first in series of posts with advice on publishing Chrome Extensions."
+description: "The first in a series of posts with advice on publishing Chrome Extensions."
 ---

 {{ page.title }}